-Yle's operations are financed by Public broadcasting tax which replaces TV licenses in 2013.
-The maximum amount of this tax is €140 per year.
+Yle's operations are financed by Public broadcasting tax which replaced TV licenses at the beginning of 2013.
+The maximum amount of this tax is €143 per year.

 The company is 99.9% state-owned and supervised by an Administrative Council appointed by Parliament, and operates under the Act on Yleisradio Oy.

 The company shall be responsible for the provision of comprehensive television and radio programming with the related additional and extra services for all citizens under equal conditions.
 These and other content services related to public service may be provided in all telecommunications networks.

 The public service programming shall in particular:

 1) support democracy and everyone’s opportunity to participate by providing a wide variety of information, opinions and debates as well as opportunities to interact;

 2) produce, create, develop and maintain Finnish culture, art and inspiring entertainment;

 3) take educational and equality aspects into consideration in the programmes, provide an opportunity to learn and study, give focus on programming for children and young people, and offer devotional programmes;

 4) treat in its broadcasting Finnish-speaking and Swedish-speaking citizens on equal grounds and produce services in the Sami, Romany, and sign languages as well as, where applicable, in the languages of other language groups in the country;